orchetect/MIDIKit/Sources/MIDIKitSMF/MIDIKitSMF.docc/MIDIFileEvent-SMPTEOffset.md

 ## Timecode

-For documentation on the `Timecode` type, see TimecodeKit documentation.
+For documentation on the `Timecode` type, see swift-timecode documentation.

 ## Topics